-If you’re curious about the world, have a passion for storytelling and aspire to make a difference, then the Graduate School of Journalism is the place for you.
+If you’re curious about the world, have a passion for storytelling and aspire to make a difference, then the UBC Master of Journalism program is the place for you.
 We are looking for a diverse mix of smart and creative students from different backgrounds and places who are driven to tell stories that engage, enlighten and entertain audiences.

 You may be driven to create journalism that provides perspective and insight on issues that matter to the public.
 Or maybe you have an idea that will change the way people learn about their community.
 You may be straight out of college or have worked for some time in journalism.
 Or maybe you’re contemplating a career move.

 Past students have included scientists, engineers, lawyers, business executives and medical lawyers.
 They all have something in common, regardless of whether they have little journalism experience, a significant portfolio of work or are new to the profession.
 They share a passion to help people make sense of the world.
 Explore those passions with us at UBC Journalism.

 To be eligible for our program, applicants to the Master of Journalism program must complete, prior to the first day of classes, the following requirements:

 - A degree in any discipline that is academically equivalent to a UBC 4-year Bachelor’s degree (Note: if your institution only offers a three-year undergraduate degree, please contact firstname.lastname@example.org to determine the eligiblity requirements for your post-secondary institution).